Most Frequently asked J2EE Interview Questions and answers:

 Answer: JSP directive is the mechanism to provide metadata information to web containers about the JSP file.
 In the translation and compilation phases of the JSP life cycle, this Metadata is used by the web container.

 Q #40) What are the different types of JSP directive?

 Answer: There are 3 different types of JSP directives available.
 These are:

 - Taglib directive

-The above list contains frequently asked J2EE Interview Questions with best descriptive answers on different J2EE concepts like JSP, Servlet, EJB and spring.
-The document can use to fresher’s as well as 2-6 years’ experience programmers to have a quick guide in specific questions.
+The above list contains frequently asked J2EE interview questions with the best descriptive answers on different J2EE concepts like JSP, Servlet, EJB, and spring.
+The question set is useful for both fresher as well as 2-6 years experience programmers to have a quick guide in specific questions.